-4.17.2.1 Output at fixed intervals
+4.13.2.1 Output at fixed intervals

-The user can define a point in time after the start of the simulation at which the first output is generated for fixed interval output.
+The user should define a point in time after the start of the simulation at which the first output is generated for fixed interval output.
 The user can do this by using the tstart keyword in params.txt.
 All output that is being generated at fixed intervals uses tstart as their base.
 The interval for instantaneous spatial output is given by the tintg keyword.
 The keywords for the interval of time-averaged spatial output and point output are tintm and tintp respectively, where tintp is used both for fixed point and runup gauge output.
 Note that tintg, tintm and tintp supersede the older tint parameter that is valid for all types of output.
+The default value of tintg is one second.
 If tintp or tintm is not stated, but output is declared (npoints, nrugauge or nmeanvar is stated larger than zero), XBeach assumes the same output interval as tintg.
 An example of the definition of fixed intervals is given below.